 • Angina associated with hypertrophic obstructive cardiomyopathy (sublingual spray);

-• Acute myocardial infarction and chronic heart failure with low filling pressure of the left ventricle (sublingual spray);
+• Acute myocardial infarction and chronic heart failure with low left ventricular filling pressure (sublingual spray);

 • Pericardial tamponade (sublingual spray);